 Lake Manyara National Park is one of the smaller parks of the Northern Circuit in Tanzania.
 The foresty park is filled with colourful birds, curious monkeys and many other animals hidden amongst the trees.
-It’s most famous for its tree-climbing lions and the vast herds of elephants.
+It’s most famous for its tree-climbing lions and large flocks of pink flamingo’s.

 The National Park is named after the its lake; Lake Manyara, which makes up the majority of the park.
 The lake covers an area of about 230 km2 (89 sq mi) of the total of 325 km2 (125 sq mi).

 Even though the park is small, it has an interesting variety of diverse landscapes.
 From thick woodlands and groundwater forests to extensive swamps where hippo’s love to feast day and night.
 Compared to the other national parks in the area, Lake Manyara National Park is by far the greenest of them all.